-In the last three years, the Council has changed the way in which it works with other agencies in order to implement these changes.
+In the last two years, the Council has changed the way in which it works with other agencies in order to implement these changes.
 Despite the unprecedented financial pressures, the Council will have to focus on delivering better services, focussed on the priorities set by the public.

 The Council continues however to face significant financial pressures going forward, particularly in respect of social care for both adults and children.
-The Council has updated its Medium Term Financial strategy and made budget proposals for 2020/21 to 2022/23 financial years.
-The Council set a two-year budget for 2019/20 and 2020/21 at the Council Budget meeting in February 2019.
-The two-year budget included savings to address a funding gap of £30m over those two years, those savings included £16m of Service Directorate savings to be delivered in 2020/21.
+The Council has updated its Medium Term Financial strategy and made budget proposals for both the 2019/20 and 2020/21 financial years, including proposals to bridge the £30m funding gap which was identified over this period, which were approved by Council in February 2019.

-It is also important to underline the spending level of the Council despite the previous funding cuts.
-With a current revenue budget of £233m in 2020/21 together with capital expenditure of £147m, the Council will remain a key lever for growth and investment in Rotherham and the wider Sheffield City Region.
-The challenge is to ensure the sustainability of the Council to deliver services and deliver against the Council's stated priorities.
-This means making carefully considered investment and savings decisions through to 2023.
-The updated Capital Programme includes a total of £611m of planned capital investment across the current year and up to 2023/24.
+It is also important to underline the spending level of the Council despite funding cuts.
+With a current proposed revenue budget of £221m in 2019/20 together with proposed capital expenditure of £103m, the Council will remain a key lever for growth and investment in Rotherham and the wider Sheffield City Region.
+The recently agreed Sheffield City Region Devolution deal which will initially run until 2022 will also provide opportunities to support housing, transport and skills training across the region and within the Borough.

 The challenge is to ensure the sustainability of the Council to deliver services and deliver against the Council's stated priorities.
-This means making carefully considered investment and savings decisions through to 2023 and in some cases making real cuts and reductions in service provision.
+This means making carefully considered investment and savings decisions through to 2022 and in some cases making real cuts and reductions in service provision.
 This budget strategy is set against the particular demand pressures and cost challenges facing Rotherham.
 Residents are living longer, but with more long term health conditions and the numbers of Looked After Children is continuing to increase, which are stretching already squeezed health and social care budgets